printers-for-people/catboat/docs/Code_Overview.md

 config section named "[my_module]" is found in the printer config file then the software will automatically attempt to load the python module klippy/extras/my_module.py .
-This module system is the preferred method for adding new functionality to Klipper.
+This module system is the preferred method for adding new functionality to Kalico.

 The easiest way to add a new module is to use an existing module as a reference - see **klippy/extras/servo.py** as an example.